Aurelie Marrier D'Unienville / Oxfam

 On the Way to School

-This Oxfam education resource explores the barriers that still prevent many children from receiving an education.
-It links to a documentary film, On the Way to School, and includes a Game of Life activity to support critical thinking about why all children don’t have an equal chance of going to school.
+This Oxfam education resource explores the barriers that still prevent many children from going to school.
+Watch a short film and play a Game of Life activity.
+Think about why all children don’t have an equal chance of going to school.

 You Know Me – who is not in school and why in the Middle East and North Africa

-This short video from UNICEF highlights some of the reasons why some children are not in school.
+This short video from UNICEF shares some of the reasons why some children are not in school.